 If you've never been to Borderfest and you live in the Rio Grande Valley, you are missing the most distinctly RGV cultural experience that exists — period.
-And I'm not saying that as hype.
-I'm saying it as someone who studies music, who has been to festivals in multiple states, and who comes back to this festival every year specifically because it does something no major touring show can replicate: it puts four generations of this community in the same place, at the same time, all loving music together.
+Not hype.
+This festival does something no major touring show can replicate: it puts four generations of this community in the same place, at the same time, all loving music together.

 Hidalgo Borderfest 2026 ran March 12–15 at and around Payne Arena in Hidalgo, Texas — a multi-day, multi-stage festival that's been bringing world-class Latin artists to the RGV for years.
 This year's lineup hit differently.
 Here's the full breakdown.